CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 ***Ex: _did.certificates.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

+## Instances of Multiple DIDs

+It is also likely an issuer may be using or wish to associate multiple DIDs with a single domain or subdomain.
+In this case it is possible to expand the name of the RRset using both the related DID method and identifier to more clearly associate the public key and its corresponding DID.
+In this circumstance, we propose using another 2 additional sub names, the first following the _did global identifier denoting the method, and the second denoting the DID's id.

+***Ex: _did.example.1234abc.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***

+***Ex: _did.example.5678def.university-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

 ## Instances of Multiple Key Pairs

 Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
 In this case a mechanism to differentiate which verificationMethod the public key is related to will need to be added to the name of the TLSA RRset.